 “Nothing lasts forever, but this care setting has certainly fared better across the reimbursement landscape than its home health and skilled nursing counterparts,” Mertz says.

-While we have seen seen a significant amount of hospice mergers and acquisitions activity, there are a number of possible headwinds to look out for on the horizon.
+While we have seen a significant amount of hospice mergers and acquisitions activity, there are a number of possible headwinds to look out for on the horizon.

 Turning market cycles: All markets are cyclical, and high public company valuations allow for high private company valuations.
 Home health and hospice operators could see a valuation hit in upcoming years, and hospice will not always have the sky-high multiples of EBITDA seen today.

-An economic downturn: An economic downturn would carry an impact for the hospice market, with many expecting a recession in the next few years.
+An economic downturn: An economic downturn would carry an impact on the hospice market, with many expecting a recession in the next few years.
 This could lead capital markets to tighten and interest rates to rise.
 For context, it’s been over 10 years since the Great Recession hit.

 Payment rates: Last month, the Medicare Payment Advisory Commission (MedPAC) made a lot of noise with its vote to recommend that Congress skip Medicare payment increases for hospices in 2021.
 The vote also called for a 20% reduction in the aggregate payment cap.

 “It’s not immune to a downturn,” Mertz says.
 “But hospice has seen a boom year for transactions.
-Pending economic shifts, changes to the payment landscape and other unforeseen factors, those who are currently active in the hospice space are continuing to enjoy a strong M&A market.”
+Pending economic shifts, changes to the payment landscape, and other unforeseen factors, those who are currently active in the hospice space are continuing to enjoy a strong M&A market.”